-As you may be or not ware of I have for some time already been on the trail for more information regarding some of my ancestors that came from Spain.
-For some time now I have been using a website hosted by the Government of Spain, to be specific by the Department of Education, Culture, and Sports.
+If you already found ancestors that came from Spain then you have to check out PARES, The Online Portal To The Archives of Spain.
+PARES is hosted by the Government of Spain, to be specific, by the Department of Education, Culture, and Sports.
 It contains a searchable index of documents from all over Spain.

 The following is the presentation done by Pares that describes what they do and whom they are.

 Here is the one exactly from their website:

 El Portal de Archivos Españoles es un proyecto del Ministerio de Educación, Cultura y Deporte destinado a la difusión en Internet del Patrimonio Histórico Documental Español conservado en su red de centros.

 Como proyecto abierto y dinámico sirve de marco de difusión para otros proyectos archivísticos de naturaleza pública o privada, previamente establecido un marco de cooperación con el Ministerio de Educación, Cultura y Deporte.